-You will undertake a 10,000 word assessed dissertation or media research project on a chosen topic to be agreed with the supervisor; this is intended to provide an opportunity for you to investigate your chosen area in real depth.
+You will undertake a 10,000 word assessed dissertation or media project on a chosen topic to be agreed with the supervisor; this is intended to provide an opportunity for you to investigate your chosen area in real depth.
 The dissertation will have a clearly defined aim of study and arrive at a carefully argued set of conclusions derived from original research.
 It is expected to reflect wide research, investigating print, internet and first hand interview sources.

 On completion of the course graduates will have:

 a broad and detailed understanding of the nature of film and television production; how the role of the producer impacts on the production as the creative and managerial driving force, and how the producer communicates meaning to the writer, director, film crew and to the audience

 advanced understanding of the process of producing a film and/or TV programme, from initial concept through distribution and sales

 advanced understanding of script development